5 misconceptions about being a designer

 I couldn’t have been further from the truth.

 Let me clarify, that is true for some people, and to those people I envy you.
 I am merely speaking from my experience and if you are reading this with the hopes of someday be a graphic designer, then let me please let you in on a little secret.
 I will give you 5 misconceptions about the life of a designer.

 As previously mentioned, I had this vision that I would wake up every morning with a new, fresh project to work on and that it would be my next dream project.
 This would be repeated every single day because I obviously would finish it in one day.
 I thought that I would get to just be creative every day and that people would love everything I created the first time around.

 This isn’t true.

-Sure, I have my days where I am looking forward to sitting at my computer opening up my various programs and getting to work, but there are a lot of days where I am stuck on a project.
-There are some days where I just don’t have any more creative juice left in my tank.
+Sure, I have my days where I am looking forward to sitting at my computer opening up my various programs and getting to work, but there are a lot of days when I am stuck on a project.
+There are some days when I just don’t have any more creative juice left in my tank.